Code-Institute-Submissions/https-github.com-Leah9-website_leah_ci_project1/README.md

 ## User stories

+* As a recruiter I am looking for someone to fill various roles.
+* As an employer I am searching for a new developer to work on a project.

 ## Design choices

+My design choices are to make a professional looking site with a modern clean look.
+Simple navigation and easy access to required information on a range of devices.
 ## Wireframe
-I have created wireframe views of the three pages that the site will have.
+I have created wireframe views of the three pages that the site will have based on my required sections.

 ### Home page